Coronavirus challenges $45 billion cruise industry

 Carnival told investors if travel restrictions continue through May, it could lead to a 14 percent reduction in share price.
 Royal Caribbean said additional cancellations could lead to a roughly 12 percent decrease in earnings this year.

-Earlier this over 600 passengers Carnival’s Diamond Princess were forced to remain on their ship in "chaotic conditions" after testing positive for coronavirus.
+Earlier this month over 600 Carnival’s Diamond Princess passengers were forced to remain on their ship in "chaotic conditions" after testing positive for coronavirus.
 Some described their 10-day quarantine like being held “hostage.”
 Two passengers later died after leaving the ship.

 The cruise lines have announced additional cleaning and safety measures to address the coronavirus issue.
 Several cruise lines are denying boarding to passengers who have visited infected regions, and extra screenings for anyone who appears sick or may have come in contact with travelers to affected regions.